International Employees and the Immigration Reform and Control Act of 1986

 In accordance with the Immigration Reform and Control Act of 1986, it is Bates College policy to hire only those individuals who are authorized to work in the United States.
 Pursuant to this law, all individuals who are offered employment will be required to submit documentary proof of their identity and employment authorization.
-Employees will be required to complete, and sign under oath, Immigration and Naturalization Form I-9.
+Employees will be required to complete, and sign under oath, U.S. Citizenship and Immigration Services Form I-9.
 This form requires candidates for employment to attest that they are authorized to work on the job for which he or she may be hired and that the documents submitted are genuine.
 In addition to requiring all off campus applicants hired for employment to comply with this law, it will also apply to on campus applicants who are offered and accept employment in which there is a status change, i.e. temporary part-time to regular part-time to regular full-time.

 If an individual is authorized to work in this country for a limited period of time, before the expiration of that period, he or she will be required to submit proof of employment authorization and sign another Form I-9 in order to remain employed.
 Bates College will not discriminate based upon national origin and citizenship.